1980 Azores Islands earthquake

-Striking the Autonomous Region of Azores on 1 January, the 1980 Azores Island earthquake killed 61 people and injured over 400, causing severe damage on the islands of Terceira and São Jorge.
-Measuring 6.9 on the moment magnitude scale, it also shook the islands of Pico and Faial, and resulted from a strike slip fracture, typical of other historical Azorean earthquakes.
+Striking the Autonomous Region of the Azores on 1 January, the 1980 Azores Island earthquake killed 73 people and injured over 400, causing severe damage on the islands of Terceira and São Jorge.
+Resulting from a strike slip fracture, typical of other historical Azorean earthquakes, and measuring 6.9 on the moment magnitude scale, it also shook the islands of Pico and Faial.

 In response to the earthquake, Portuguese president António Ramalho Eanes announced three days of national mourning, while relief efforts, initiated by agents of the local Air Force, were soon accompanied by government-supported agencies.

 Geology

 Background

 In 1950, another strong earthquake had rocked the Azores Islands region, and this was the largest earthquake since.

 Description

 Volcanic in origin, the Azores lie in a tectonically complex area on either side of the Mid-Atlantic Ridge, between the European, American and African plate boundaries, forming their own microplate.
-The 1980 earthquake was the result of movement along the northwest to southeast trending strike-slip fault.
+The 1980 earthquake was the result of movement along a northwest to southeast trending strike-slip fault.

-After aftershocks from the quake had concluded, examination took place, producing a focal solution to the small events.
-Movement of these shocks was similar to that of previous earthquakes around the Azores.
-For these earthquakes, scientists had determined that the conjugate nodal plane was responsible, seeing shearing on the right-lateral (dextral) side.
+After aftershocks from the quake had concluded, a study took place, identifying focal solutions for these small events.
+The type of faulting responsible for these shocks was similar to that of previous earthquakes around the Azores.
+For these earthquakes, scientists had determined that the conjugate nodal plane was responsible, seeing shearing in the right-lateral (dextral) direction.
 All faulting in this area is strike-slip-oriented, and on a rather large scale.
 Because of this research, information now points towards Azores volcanism being controlled by earthquake movement.